-This procedure can alter the shape, size and position of your chin to create a more balanced appearance.
+This procedure can alter the shape, size and position of the chin to create a more balanced appearance.
 The chin is reduced in size if it is overly prominent or enhanced if it is receding or small.
-Chin enhancement surgery aims to make you feel more confident and comfortable by creating a natural looking, well-proportioned chin.
+Chin enhancement surgery aims to make the patient feel more confident and comfortable by creating a natural-looking, well-proportioned chin.

-Your surgeon will discuss all of the available options and tailor their approach around you.
-The choice of technique also depends on whether you wish for your chin to increase or decrease in size.
-Some of the commonest techniques are:
+The surgeon will discuss all of the available options and tailor their approach around each patient.
+The choice of technique also depends on whether the patient wishes for their chin to increase or decrease in size.
+Some of the most common techniques are:

 This is a non-surgical procedure as a local anaesthetic alone is suitable and some surgeons offer it in the clinic.
 It is not permanent and results tend to last up to one year.
 This method involves strategic injections of a material such as hyaluronic acid directly into the chin to alter its shape and size.
 Fillers only ever increase the size of the chin and cannot be used for chin

 Some patients are more suitable chin enhancement candidates than others.
-If you feel that your chin is either too large or too small, or disrupts the balance of your face, then you may consider having a chin enhancement procedure.
-To decide whether undergoing this operation is the right decision for you at this time, please think about what exactly you feel is the problem with your chin and how it makes you feel.
+If patients feel that their chin is either too large or too small or disrupts the balance of their face, then they may consider having a chin enhancement procedure.
 The most suitable candidates for a chin enhancement are those who have features and concerns that a BAAPS or BAPRAS approved surgeon can improve through this procedure.
-A chin enhancement may be appropriate for you if:
+A chin enhancement may be appropriate if:

-- The appearance of your chin affects your confidence and self-esteem.
+- The appearance of the chin affects confidence and self-esteem.

-- You are experiencing significant distress or worry because of the appearance of your chin.
+- The patient is experiencing significant distress or worry because of the appearance of their chin.

-- Your chin is disproportionately prominent or receding in comparison to the rest of your face.
+- The chin is disproportionately prominent or receding in comparison to the rest of the face.

-- You want to improve the balance of your facial features.
+- There is a desire to improve the balance of facial features.

 This depends on many factors in addition to those outlined above.
 These include, but are not limited to the following:

-It is important that you are in good general health before your surgery.
+It is important that the patient is in good general health before the surgery.
 This may mean stopping smoking before surgery or losing some weight before the procedure.
-This will reduce the risk of complications and help you achieve better results from the surgery.
-Your surgeon will discuss this with you and will be able to offer you support and guidance throughout the process.
+This will reduce the risk of complications and help achieve better results from the surgery.
+The surgeon will discuss this and will be able to offer support and guidance throughout the process.

-In order for this procedure to be successful, it is vital that you have a normal jaw and teeth.
-This includes having a jaw with full range of movement and no significant under or overbite.
+In order for this procedure to be successful, it is vital that patients have a healthy jaw and teeth.
+This includes having a jaw with a full range of movement and no significant under or overbite.
 Also, patients with some genetic facial abnormalities may not be suitable candidates for a chin enhancement.

 A chin enhancement procedure can correct chins with problems at either end of the scale.
 To achieve the best visible results, patients undergoing this surgery should find themselves in agreement with their surgeon that their chin is either overly large or small when compared to the rest of their face.

-A chin enhancement will only alter the size and shape of your chin.
-However, often the surgeon can combine a chin enhancement with the following procedures to address other concerns you may have:
+A chin enhancement will only alter the size and shape of the chin.
+However, often the surgeon can combine a chin enhancement with the following procedures to address other concerns the patient may have: